nitinkc/nitinkc.github.io/_posts/design-patterns/2022-11-22-design-principles.md

 tags: ['Java']
 ---

+A good design reads like a story and not like a puzzle

 DP #1 : take what varies and encapsulate it.
 It will not affect the rest of our code.